Sharq7/max98091-audio-driver/README.md

 support for max98090 and max98091, BUT it is not so. max98091 is not supported, as the routes and widgets are not coded in the max98090.c code.

+The driver here has everything added.

-An attempt would be made to mainline this code.
+An attempt would be made to mainline the code here.
 But for the moment it is present here.
 To test it or run it, just copy paste this file to max98090.c in the linux kernel and build the module.